(c) Stephanie Bothor

 _ 1981-1986, numerous jobs during university studies: free-lance journalist for DPA, the international Deutsche Welle Radio and the newspaper Die Tageszeitung.

 I established in September 2013 the Rule of Law Foundation in Amsterdam, The Netherlands.
 It ran the Naame Shaam campaign (focus on role of Iran and Hezbollah in Syria).
-The foundation is politically independent and was funded by private donors.
+The foundation was politically independent and was funded by private donors.
 I developped and implemented the campaign together with Syrian and Iranian activists in exile, in parallel to my consultancy work.
-Naame Shaam was folded in May 2016.
+Naame Shaam and the Rule of Law Foundation were folded in May 2016.

 _ 1981-1986, Master degree in Political Sciences, University of Hamburg.